numselli/ProtoBot/.github/CONTRIBUTING.md

 ### Step 2: Installing dependencies

-Now, run the command `npm install` in your terminal.
+Now, run the command `yarn` in your terminal.
 This will install all of our dependencies, and build `better-sqlite3` from source. **This may take a while.**